ReactTraining/react-workshop/courses/core-v2/02-state/lecture/README.md

 ```

 - Create our own version of `useState` if the timing is right and if it's right for the group.
 See `.final`.
+- Convert the `<div>{minutes}</div>` to an input field to explain controlled vs uncontrolled input fields.

+# Extra

+- If there's time, explain lifting state.
+Simply lift the minutes state to `App`.
+This is a good primer for the exercise which requires knowledge of listed state.